-(8) Linkage with Unemployment Insurance (referred to as Reemployment Assistance in Florida) programs: Describe strategies and services used in the local area to strengthen linkages between the one-stop delivery system and the Reemployment Assistance program (WIOA § 134(d)(1)(A)(vi)(III) and 20 CFR 679.560(b)(3)(iv)).
+(8) Linkage with Unemployment Insurance (referred to as Reemployment Assistance in Florida) programs: Describe strategies and services used in the local area to strengthen linkages between the one-stop delivery system and the Reemployment Assistance program (WIOA $= 134(d)(1)(A)(vi)(III) and 20 CFR 679.560(b)(3)(iv)). \$

 CSCF offers job search assistance, resume writing, referrals to open positions, connection to training options, and access/information on reemployment assistance.
 Staff works individually with residents receiving reemployment assistance to ensure updated resumes and skills inventories are completed to assist in targeted placement support from a Career Consultant.
 Team members work with these individuals to best market their skills and experience, connect them to hiring opportunities, and prepare for interviews to quickly re-enter employment.
 As hiring opportunities are listed, all team members are identifying qualified candidates to match with the employer.
 CSCF also has identified specific staff to have access to the Connect system to assist RA clients with necessary pin resets when using the career center resource equipment to file claims or claim weekly benefits.
-CSCF also utilizes tools given by DEO including the Integrated Voice Response (IVR) queue created to prioritize calls from Reemployment Assistance claimants generating from our career centers.
-Our designated staff are also able to submit an escalated Reemployment Assistance case to be quickly routed to appropriate DEO team members.
+CSCF also utilizes tools given by DEO including the Integrated Voice Response (IVR) queue created to prioritize calls from Reemployment Assistance case to be quickly routed to appropriate DEO team members.